Wallis Randell

 Wallis Randell (born 14 July 2001) is an Australian rules footballer playing for the Gold Coast Suns in the AFL Women's (AFLW).

 Early life

 Randell grew up on a cane farm in Carmila, Queensland, located 108km south of Mackay.
-She was a talented basketballer in her younger years and represented Queensland in national competitions before switching her attention to Australian rules football.
+She was a talented basketballer in her younger years and represented Queensland in national competitions before switching her attention to Australian rules football and joining the Gold Coast Suns Academy.

 AFL Women's career

 Randell made her AFLW debut for the Gold Coast Suns in 2021.